Announcements

 Membership for UofT Students Now Free If you're a UofT student in good standing, you don't pay a penny to play.
 Get a free 1-year membership at the front desk.

 Keep Noise Level Down (Law 90).
 When you finish play and others are still playing, you must not make noise that will disturb other tables.
 This includes when you have finished the session.
 Failure to do so will attract first a warning and then increasing procedual penalties.
-Please silence your cell phones; a ringing phone will be attract a noise pentalty.
+Please silence your cell phones; a ringing phone may attract a noise pentalty.

 Do Not SNAP your cards (Law 74A2).
 This is annoying to others and a violation of correct procedure.
 Other scofflaws are: